Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 **Answer:** Syntax errors occur when statements are typed incorrectly, like typos in code.
 The program won’t compile or run until fixed, and code editors usually highlight them.

 ---

+# Question: What are semantic errors?

+**Answer:** Semantic errors occur due to incorrect use of programming statements, such as writing `y = x / 2 * math.pi` in Python, which evaluates as `(xπ)/2` instead of `x/(2π)` due to operator precedence.

+---

+# Question: What are logic errors?

+**Answer:** Logic errors occur when the algorithm or step sequence is incorrect, such as exiting a loop too early or misusing an if-then condition.
+They are detected by testing with multiple input/output scenarios.

+---

+# Question: What are runtime errors?

+**Answer:** Runtime errors occur due to the execution environment, such as insufficient memory or stack overflow.
+They are often handled using try-catch blocks or logging exceptions.

+---